Location IconGPS icon

 Taking support from other people, whether friends and family, support groups, or counselling may be helpful.

 2. Getting follow-up care: After the therapy is completed, the doctors will want to regularly monitor the patient.
-It is critical that you attend all of your follow-up appointments.
+You must attend all of your follow-up appointments.

 3. Seek support: It is natural to experience a variety of emotions when dealing with an ectopic pregnancy.
 You could be unhappy, furious, or anxious.
 To cope, consider seeing a therapist or joining a support group.